 Heavy Metal Football

-This football phrase is used to describe a style of play that was made famous by Jurgen Klopp’s career as manager at German club Borussia Dortmund.
-This style of play is described as being fast-paced and very intense with lots of counter-attacking going on.
+This football phrase describes a style of play made famous by Jurgen Klopp’s career as a manager at the German club Borussia Dortmund.
+This style of play is fast-paced and intense, with lots of counterattacking going on.

-A player that is described as having the “holding role” is someone that is assigned to the centre-midfield position but focuses primarily on protecting their defensive line.
-They will often do this by tackling opponents before pushing forward with a counter-attack.
+A player described as having the “holding role” is assigned to the centre-midfield position but focuses primarily on protecting their defensive line.
+They will often do this by tackling opponents before pushing forward with a counterattack.

-This football phrase is used to describe a pass that looks great on the surface but does not affect much when it comes to making good quality chances for their teammates.
+This football phrase describes a pass that looks great on the surface but does not affect much when making good quality chances for their teammates.

 Hoofing the Ball

-This football phrase makes reference to a type of kick wherein a player kicks the ball high up and far out of play.
-It is a tactic often used by defenders in order to clear the ball from their goal area.
-Another phrase that's used to describe this is "kicking the ball into row Z".
+This football phrase refers to a type of kick wherein a player kicks the ball high up and far out of play.
+Defenders often use this tactic to clear the ball from their goal area.
+Another phrase used to describe this is "kicking the ball into row Z".

-This football phrase describes a type of pass that puts the receiver in immediate danger or at risk of injury, often as a result of poor judgement from the passer.
+This football phrase describes a type of pass that puts the receiver in immediate danger or at risk of injury, often due to poor judgement from the passer.